 Special Educational Needs & Disabilities

-Hello, I have been the SENCO at Presdales since September 2018.
-However, I have worked with children and young people from the ages of 2 – 19 in a range of settings since graduating from university in 1998.
-I am proud to be the SENCO of Presdales.
 Our whole staff team work hard to deliver our school motto, ‘Achievement for All’.
-We are a school on a journey, determined to keep reflecting on and improving our practice to provide the best education and support for all our students.
+Following our Ofsted ‘Outstanding’ inspection in March 2024, we are determined to keep reflecting on and improving our practice to provide the best education and support for all our students.
 The SEND area of our school website is regularly updated; I hope it is a useful source of information for you.
-With thanks to our Parent/Carer SEND Think Tank team for their feedback and ideas on this and other areas of school life.

 Meet the team …